 Your career fair has been created and settings have been configured, it’s time to invite employers!

 Be ready to approve employers that request to attend the fair.
 Similar to managing employers and jobs, setup saved searches to filter requests.

-Once employer registrations are approved, the fair registrant will receive an email to set their schedule.
+Once employer registrations are approved, the schedule owner will receive an email to set their schedule.

 Best Practice: Keep an eye on schedule creations and student signups!
 See Virtual Fairs: Monitoring Fair Engagement for tips to keep track of engagement!